-Whether your company decides to publish salary ranges for roles and levels, include base pay and benefits in job descriptions, or literally disclose everyone’s salary, you are choosing to build trust between your company, its employees, and its applicants.
+Whether your company decides to publish salary ranges for roles and levels, include base pay and benefits in job descriptions, or literally disclose everyone’s salary, you’re intentionally choosing to build trust between your company, its employees, and its applicants.

 In order to develop a solid, transparent strategy, it’s important to have an objective formula, clearly defined roles and growth levels, and benchmarks that help identify salary ranges.

-Some companies, like Buffer, use a location-based approach in their formula.
+Some companies, like Smile.io, use a location-based approach in their formula.
 When using the location-based approach, employees in the same position and level, living in the same location, receive similar or equivalent take-home pay.
 Location-based salaries can be complex to determine, since market rates, experience, cost of living, and income tax rates need to be taken into consideration.

-Other companies, like HelpScout, favor a value-based approach to compensation, meaning employees are paid based on the value of their work.
+Other companies like HelpScout favor a value-based approach to compensation, meaning employees are paid based on the value of their work.
 While this approach gives companies more flexibility to determine a salary, it may also introduce unintentional bias.
 If choosing this method, it’s important to create an objective system for evaluating team members’ skills and knowledge.

 After analyzing data and leading six months of intense planning, Limeade rolled out internal pay transparency and now completes an annual analysis of pay grades and ranges.

 The results of clearly defining roles and growth levels are important ones: your company builds trust with its current workforce, reduces promotion and compensation bias, becomes competitive in the job pool, and prepares leadership to become comfortable talking salaries with employees.

 According to Ivori Johnson, ChartHop’s Director of Diversity, Equity, Inclusion, and Belonging, the company recognizes that:

 For companies starting out, it might be easier to establish roles with various levels.
 This also includes roles that will come with projected growth so that, as the company grows, employee advancement remains clear.

-As a way to further increase transparency, Buffer, along with companies like HelpScout, Chewse, and Medium, created career frameworks that clearly outline expectations at each level.
+For example, Buffer, along with companies like HelpScout, Chewse, and Medium, created career frameworks that clearly outline expectations at each level.
 These specific expectations then allow employees and their managers to strategize how the employee can advance and, as a result, increase compensation.

 Buffer’s career levels for individual contributors, referred to in the company as “Makers.”
-(Source)

-So how do you specify levels in a way that aligns with your company’s commitment to equality and fairness?
+How do you specify levels in a way that aligns with your company’s commitment to equality and fairness?
 That conversation is still growing, but here are a few things to consider:

-There are many options to provide transparent information about salaries.
+Luckily, there are many options to provide transparent information about salaries.
 Some companies choose to dedicate part of their company website to disclosing salaries or discussing their salary formula, while others share details in a blog post or a letter from the CEO.

 ChartHop also publishes their compensation bands for any applicant to see, not only for transparency, but also for advancing DEI initiatives.
-“Published salary ranges advance DEI initiatives because more underestimated talent are seen to not negotiate in comparison to other talent.”
+Johnson explains, “Published salary ranges advance DEI initiatives because more underestimated talent are seen to not negotiate in comparison to other talent.”

 Fair and equal pay is long overdue, and salary transparency can help close the gap.
 But salary transparency isn’t a box that companies can check and move on from.
 By consistently reviewing your career frameworks and analyzing hiring and promotion practices, you can feel confident knowing you’re addressing potential issues that come with hidden salaries.

-Change might take time, but salary transparency will continue to drive fair and equal pay for employees.
+Change might take time, but salary transparency will continue to drive fair and equitable pay for employees.
 It’s exactly the kind of impactful work that your employees, no matter their backgrounds, expect and deserve from their employer.